razorgirl/nzedb-blacklists/README.md

 Optional binary blacklist filters for nZEDb.
 Just copy and paste.

+Feel free to fork and send push requests with your own filters.

 ## The Filters

 Group | Description | Type | Field | Regex